"To watch and be ignited by the work of Subscura is unforgettable."

 -Lola Frost, Professional Burlesque Artist, Instructor and Art Model

-Emily's passion for art and expression is a constant force in her life, taking priority and becoming her true focus.
-With several years of performance experience in dance, circus, and theatrics, she has committed to using the body to invent, infuse, inspire, re-wire, confuse, and create.
-Emily's message is always thought provoking.
-Challenging the comfortable, questioning everything, shape-shifting and spirit lifting, she delivers a non-conforming experience.
+Emily's passion for art and expression is a constant force in her life, taking priority and becoming her central focus.
+With several years of performance experience in dance, circus, and theatrics, she is committed to using the body to invent, infuse, inspire, re-wire, confuse, and create.
+The messages delivered in Emily's work are always thought provoking—challenging the comfortable, questioning everything, shape-shifting and spirit-lifting; she delivers a non-conforming experience.

 Carly is a dancer, choreographer, vocalist, and songwriter who is fuelled by the opportunity to inspire and connect with others through the performing arts.
 In 2010, she moved from Kamloops to Vancouver to train in the “Triple Threat Program” at Blue Egg Studios, which further developed her knowledge of singing, acting and dancing.
 Vocally, she has collaborated with numerous Vancouver artists and written and performed her own music on various stages from Vancouver to New York.
 In 2014, she co-founded Subscura, in which she has choreographed and performed across Western Canada at venues such as Shambhala Music Festival, Bass Coast Festival, The Vogue Theatre, The Commodore Ballroom, The Roundhouse, and The Vancouver Art Gallery.
 In recent years, Subscura’s creative process has become delicately intertwined with the sharing and transmuting of personal experience into art.
 This inherently therapeutic process inspired Carly to offer workshops that provided others the opportunity to discover their inner resources through movement.
 Carly is currently training to become an Expressive Arts Therapist.
 Her mission as an artist is to find sophrosyne and attunement through each and every conversation within the body and human experience.